returntohero/ebookscanner/README.md

 A modern, event-driven Docker application that actively monitors your ebook library.
 When a file is added, moved, or deleted, it automatically rescans your collection, extracts metadata like title and ISBN, and generates a fresh report.

+This was made completely with AI (Vibe Code) so dont expect perfection, but it gets the job done.

 This project is configured for **Automated Builds** using GitHub Actions.
 New versions are automatically built and published to Docker Hub for easy, reliable self-hosting.

 ---